-In an increasingly litigious society, private client solicitors in Scotland are frequently faced with queries from clients regarding the possibility of challenging wills of family members.
+In an increasingly litigious society, solicitors in Scotland are frequently faced with queries from clients regarding the possibility of challenging wills of family members.
 Challenging a will is notoriously difficult, however, the three most common grounds for a successful challenge are (i) lack of capacity, (ii) facility and circumvention and (iii) undue Influence.
 This note will be the first in a four-part series and will consider the issue of capacity.

 In order to make a will, the maker (testator) must be capable.
 Capacity has two essential features: the testator must be old enough (at least 12 years old in Scotland) and of sound mind.
 It is the second feature which is usually subjected to scrutiny in any legal challenge.